msplmansit98/streamlit_demo_mathco/README.md

 # streamlit
 Streamlit app
-The repo only has the home and pages files. home.py - main page file pages - sub-pages file
+The repo only has the home and pages files. <br>
+home.py - main page file <br>
+pages - sub-pages file <br>

 Addtional requirements to setup: